tvoul/dev-ops-projektuppgift/README.md

 - Mia (Entitet)
 - Tomas (tvoul)

 We communicate on Discord and keep track of the project via a Trello-board.
+As a new teammember you get access to these - if you haven't already gotten access ask Tomas (Discord) and Mia (Trello).

 We strive to work according to the three ways of DevOps (Kim et al.): The Principles of Flow, The Principles of Feedback, The Principles of Continual Learning and Experimentation.

 # Getting started
 After you clone the code from Github and open it with Visual Studio Code for the first time you need to run **npm install** in the terminal.

-The next step, which applies any time before you run the project, is to open the database folder and remove the shop.db file.
-Then copy the template.db file and rename this copy shop.db and place it back into the database folder.
+The next step, which applies for a new clone of the project or when you have created a new branch, is to open the database folder and delete the **shop.db** file.
+Then copy the **template.db** file and rename this copy shop.db.
+Place your new shop.db file back into the database folder.
+When you are ready you need to have both files (shop.db and template.db) in the database folder.
+We do this because the shop.db file changes (as sessions are logged) when you run the project and these changes might cause unnecessary merge conflicts if we track it in version control.

 Now you are ready to run the project.
 You do this by typing **npm start** in the terminal.
+But before you start actively working with the project, please read further about how we work in branches.

 # Branching-setup